-Six years ago, I bought my first Amazon e-reader.
+Nearly a decade ago, I bought my first Amazon e-reader.
 I’d always been a physical book kind of guy, but since I was planning to hit the road full-time later that year and couldn’t fit a bookcase in my carry-on, it was time to take the leap.

 That Kindle Keyboard 3G served me well for eighteen months, up until the day I dropped it onto the deck of a yacht I was holidaying on in Turkey.
-It bounced once, twice, then sailed perfectly between the safety rails and into the harbour below.
+It bounced once, twice, then sailed perfectly between the safety rails and into the harbor below.

 Strangely enough, a saltwater enema was not what the doctor ordered for my electronics.
 Even after drying it out, the page still forlornly showing on the screen was the last it would ever display.

-In a world of touch screens, navigating with a physical controller and buttons feels antiquated, and takes forever.
+In a world of touch screens, navigating with a physical controller and buttons feels antiquated and takes forever.
 The text also now seems very dim and indistinct, especially compared to my phone, and I’d found myself using it less with each passing year as a result.
 Instead, I switched to the Kindle app, or just read stuff from around the web and ditched books altogether.

-Late last year, Amazon discounted the Kindle Paperwhite to under $100.
+Not long before Christmas, Amazon discounted the Kindle Paperwhite to under $100.
 The company had run that sale a few times before, and each time I’d ignored it.
 I really wasn’t sure I needed a new model.

 How much difference would it really make?
 Since I was reading less anyway, would I get any use out of it?
 Didn’t the app do a good-enough job?
 Shouldn’t I just spend the hundred bucks on a plane ticket instead?